 - Add seasonings and lentils, cover, and bring to boil.

-- Reduce heat and cook at a low boil for 30 to 35 minutes or until lentils are tender.
-Remove from heat and allow to sit (covered) for an additional 10 minutes to allow lentils to become tender and flavors to meld.
+- Reduce heat and cook at a low boil for 45 minutes or until lentils are tender.
+Remove from heat and allow to sit (covered) for an additional 10 minutes to allow flavors to meld.

 The amount of salt needed will depend on how much salt is in the diced tomatoes, broth, and tomato puree.
 If you use low-sodium version of these ingredients, you may want to increase the salt slightly.